technofocus-pte/aclrtagntcaidepth/Lab 8/Lab8.md

     ![A screenshot of a computer error AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/aclrtagntcaidepth/refs/heads/main/Lab%208/media/image13.png)

-21. When prompted to select a subscription and tenant, type **1** and press **Enter** to continue.
+21. If prompted to select a subscription and tenant, type **1** and press **Enter** to continue.

     ![A screenshot of a computer AI-generated content may be